// LIVE MARKET DATA

 Revenue vs Estimate

 Top-line revenue shows whether the business is growing.
-For gaming, dig into the split: digital vs physical, live service vs premium.
-A company can beat EPS but miss revenue — that's a warning sign.
+Dig into the split: digital vs physical, live service vs premium.

 03